agiacalone/cecs-444-semester-project/README.md

 1. the parse table
 2. the sets (first, follow, predict)
 3. the parser interpreter runtime file
-4. and a test run which shows the successful completion of [hardtestcase.txt](lexer/hardtestcase.txt)
+4. and a test run screenshot which shows the successful completion of [hardtestcase.txt](lexer/hardtestcase.txt)

 Like the requirements for the scanner, your parser will be graded on how accurate it handles the requirements given in [grammar.txt](parser/grammar.txt).